 Once again we see Hamell uncompromising, fearless, obscene, insightful, absurd, angry & poignant and, in a first-time-ever ploy, including four children's songs...for balance.
 Hamell says, “I threw the four ‘FROGGY’ songs in there, trying my hand at children's songs if you will, to maybe make sense of what the American Dream is or maybe was.
 In the four songs, interspersed throughout the album, we see the character Froggy as a child, courting, running a business with his wife, and finally surrounded by his grandchildren.
 This is how he interprets success.
 I think in light of all the volatility in the country, I needed to remind myself of happier times or potential.
 And of course the listener, after so many confrontational topics, needs a little refuge.”

-Armed with a battered 1937 Gibson acoustic guitar he strums like a machine gun, a politically astute mind that can't stop moving and a mouth that can be profane one minute and profound the next, Hamell sets his sights on some classic subjects (sex, drugs, and rock and roll) and some personal ones, too.
-His performances invoke thoughts of the great rebellious comedians and social commentators of the past: Lenny Bruce, Bill Hicks, and even a bit of Sam Kinison.
-Hamell is a great mind; acoustic punk rock mixed with a traveller’s soul.
-There's no way around his obscenity, but in that is a willingness to fight for the freethinkers of the world.
-Hamell On Trial is a refreshing punk rock bomb on the unsuspecting folk singer-songwriter world and above all else a preacher of common sense and truth.
+Hamell tours the world constantly, seemingly enjoying every performance challenge.
+From larger stages and theaters, winning the coveted Herald Angel Award at the Edinburgh Fringe Festival, to house concerts and DIY underground spaces, this is a man who clearly loves to play.
+Armed with a battered 1937 Gibson acoustic guitar that he amplifies mightily and strums like a machine gun, a politically astute mind that can't stop moving, and a mouth that can be profane one minute and profound the next, with Tackle Box, Hamell sets his sights on the new America and issues personal and spiritual.
+His performances invoke thoughts of the great, rebellious satirists and social commentators of the past: Lenny Bruce, Richard Pryor and Bill Hicks.
+Hamell is a great mind with acoustic punk rock mixed with a seeker's soul.
+There's no way around his obscenity but in that is a willingness to fight for the free thinkers of the world.
+Don't we need that now more than ever?